20% off your first purchase with code: SHOP24

 Sometimes your rewards can be spontaneous – Hey, you guys have done an amazing job at taking turns during class discussions this week.
 I really appreciate that so let’s have a mini dance party to celebrate!

 But I also like to set whole class goals that they can work towards.
 We do this in a class discussion during our afternoon meeting time.
-Once we agree on a behavior goal and the reward they are working towards, I write it as a positive state to post at the front of the class.
-It is probably one of the most effective classroom management strategies I've found and it works for both younger and older students.
+Once we agree on a behavior goal and the reward they are working towards, I write it as a positive statement to post at the front of the class.
+It is probably one of the most effective classroom management strategies I’ve found and it works for both younger and older students.

 Handling Disruptive Behavior